 CRRJ is accepting applications for a law student researcher for spring semester 2014.
 The position will be primarily responsible for editing and formatting the manuscript of a first-edition casebook on reproductive rights and justice.
 Ideal candidates will be second- or third-year law students able to spend at least eight (preferably more) hours per week providing editing, Bluebook-ing, and formatting assistance to the Legal Fellow and authors for the casebook manuscript.
 Credit and work-study options are available.

-Qualifications include: strong written and oral communication skills, excellent research skills, task management, and self-guidance.
+Qualifications include: law journal/review editing experience and ready knowledge of the Bluebook, organizational skills with a meticulous eye for detail, strong written and oral communication skills, excellent research skills, task management, self-guidance, and previous work or internship experience.
 Familiarity with reproductive rights and justice a plus.

 Interested applicants are invited to email their resumes, references, and cover letters to Elaine Mui, Center Administrator, at firstname.lastname@example.org.
 Cover letters should indicate availability (dates, days, and hours per week) and explain relevant skills and experiences as they relate to the Center's mission and programs.
 Applications will be accepted on a rolling basis.

 Ninth Street Independent Film Center

 Join CRRJ at a free screening of Young Lakota, a documentary that chronicles a political battle over reproductive rights and tribal sovereignty on the Pine Ridge Reservation.
 The film will be followed by a panel discussion on Native women and the struggle for reproductive justice.